 "Seller" means the Party to a Transaction who is obligated to sell Gas during a Period of Delivery.

-"Spot Price" means the “Daily Midpoint” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant gas day.
-If there is no single “Daily Midpoint” price published for that particular Gas Day, but there is published a "Common" range of prices under the above column and listing, then the Spot Price shall be the average of such “Common” high and low prices.
-In the event that no ‘Daily Midpoint” price or “Common” range of prices is published for that particular Gas Day, then the Spot Price shall be the average of the following: the price (determined as stated above) for each of the first Gas Day immediately preceding and following the Gas Day in which the default occurred for which a Spot Price can be determined.
+"Spot Price" shall means, if applicable, the price listed in the publication specified by the parties in the Canadian Gas Price Reporter (CGPR) published by Canadian Enerdata, Ltd., Ontario, or any successor publication thereto. under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant Day; provided, if there is no single price published for such location for such Day, but there is published a range of prices, then the Spot Price shall be the average of such high and low prices.
+If no price or range of prices (determined as stated above) for the first Day for which a price or range of prices is published that next precedes the relevant Day; and (ii) the price (determined as stated above) the first Day for which a price or range of prices is published that next follows the relevant Day.

-"Taxes" means any or all ad valorem, property, occupation, severance, production, extraction, first use, conservation, Btu or energy, gathering, transport, Pipeline, utility, gross receipts, gas or oil revenue, gas or oil import, privilege, sales, use, consumption, excise, lease, transaction, and other or new taxes, governmental charges, licenses, fees, permits and assessments, or increases therein, other than taxes based on net income or net worth.
+"Taxes" means any or all ad valorem, property, occupation, severance, generation, production, extraction, first use, conservation, Btu or energy, gathering, transport, Pipeline, utility, gross receipts, gas or oil revenue, gas or oil import, privilege, sales, use, consumption, excise, lease, transaction, and other or new taxes, governmental charges, licenses, fees, permits and assessments, or increases therein, other than GST or taxes based on net income or net worth.

 "Transaction" means an agreement and any amendment or modification thereof made in accordance herewith for the purchase or sale of Gas to be performed hereunder.